 “A wooden obedience dumbbell will last years when used with a soft-mouthed dog.” ~M. Christine Zink DVM

 We know that the normal predatory motor pattern sequence in wolves entails orienting, eye stalking, chasing, grab biting, kill biting, dissecting and eating.
-In our domesticated dogs (who shouldn’t be really compared to wolves), this pattern has substantially changed with some parts being enhanced and others remaining dormant.
+In our domesticated dogs (who shouldn’t be really compared to wolves due to the many differences between wolves and dogs), this pattern has substantially changed with some parts being enhanced and others remaining dormant.

-A border collie, for instance, eye stalks and the sequences stop short (hopefully!) after chasing as grab biting sheep legs would be a big problem!
-In retrievers, the pattern as well stops short at grab biting (hopefully!) as consuming the bird would mean big trouble for a prospective retrieving dog!
+A border collie, for instance, eye stalks and the sequences stop short (hopefully!) after chasing, considering that, grab biting sheep legs would be a big problem!
+In retrievers, the pattern as well stops short at grab biting (hopefully!), considering that, consuming the bird would mean big trouble for a prospective retrieving dog!

 “On one hand, we have the wolf whose predatory motor patterns have never changed because they need them intact in order to survive.
 On the other hand we have our domestic dogs of different breeds with dormant or hyperthrophied motor patterns that have been influenced by breeders whether of pet companion dogs or working dogs.”~ Barry Eaton